A red sky in the morning is a Shepherd's warning.

 Summer: Lurking beneath the surface of everything lays a benign tumour waiting to turn malignant.

-The paintings have glow in the dark texts that are revealed when the lights are turned out: the context and meaning forever changed.
+The paintings have glow in the dark messages that are revealed when the lights are turned out: the context and meaning forever changed.

-Autumn: The superficiality of existence cannot be measured, only witnessed: seen or ignored or missed.
+Autumn: The superficiality of existence cannot be measured, only witnessed; seen or ignored or missed: Trauma.

-The sunset that seems to be the most dazzling and dramatic bears the consequences of the most dire pollution.
+The most dazzling and dramatic of sunsets bears the burden of the most dire consequences.

-Kötting lives and works between Philadelphia and West Salisbury, Vermont.
+Kötting lives and works between Philadelphia, Pennsylvania and Salisbury, Vermont.

 Born in London, UK.

 Moved to Brighton; while there escaped to Chicago for six months.
 Disappeared in the French Pyrenees for a year.
 Moved to Philadelphia for a year.
 Moved to Rome for a year.
 Moved to Brooklyn, New York for 15 years.
 Started living part time in Vermont in 1998.
-Moved to Los Angeles in 2005.
-Left Los Angeles in 2019.
-Currently living between Salisbury, Vermont and Philadelphia
+Moved to Los Angeles, California for 14 years.
+Currently living between Salisbury, Vermont and Philadelphia, Pennsylvania.